reynaldichernando/reynaldichernando.github.io/_posts/2023-07-23-hand-tracking-for-mouse-input.markdown

 For the MediaPipe frontend to communicate with the Python backend, I need to have it work through some sort of method.
 I thought of 3 ways, which are simple HTTP request, [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), and [gRPC](https://grpc.io){:target="_blank"} with streaming.
 The HTTP request is immediately out of the picture, considering I need the latency to be as low as possible.
 This left me with 2 options that are both for streaming data.
 I decided to use WebSocket because it allows for realtime communication between the client and the server, which is needed for our use case, plus I'm not too familiar with gRPC.

 I setup a simple WebSocket server in python which will accept a JSON string message containing the x and y coordinate to move the mouse to.
 I then just have to connect the coordinates of one of the finger to be sent to the backend, in this case I’ll be using the thumb tip.
-And it worked!
-Surprisingly very well even, however it feels very wrong though, controlling it using the browser.
-In any case, the latency is not that noticeable, I suppose there might be some inefficiency.
-But for now let’s just ignore that.

 ![WebSocket server receiving information to control the mouse](https://i.imgur.com/IVFKzqI.jpeg)